himaxwell/himaxwell.github.io/_drafts/concerns-part2.md

 >
 > I could go for a hamburger; which joint should I stop at on my way home from work?

-Applying this same logic to the code we write looks something like:
+Applying this same logic to the code that we write looks something like:

 > I need to sanitize this data; what class/method should I call?
 >